The Flying Cyprian Part 2

 leaving him alone with his murderous mind.

-He woke up thirsty,
+He woke up thirsty.
+His leg hurt badly.

-“ Why did you leave me unpunished?”He asked.
+“ Why did you leave me unpunished?”he asked.

 “ Honesty and goodness scare you, I see,”